chromice/ae/README.md

 }
 ```

-Again, instead of specifying `ORDER BY` clause directly in the query we are using a placeholder for it, that will be filled in only if we specify the clause via `order_by()` method.
+**CHANGE ME:** Again, instead of specifying `ORDER BY` clause directly in the query we are using a placeholder for it, that will be filled in only if we specify the clause via `order_by()` method.

 > Database library has other placeholder/method combinations like this: `{sql:join}` / `join()`, `{sql:where}` / `where()`, `{sql:group_by}` / `group_by()`, `{sql:having}` / `having()` and `{sql:limit}` / `limit()`.
 They let you to write complex parameterized queries without concatenating all bits of the query string yourself.
 Please consult the library source code to learn more.
 >